DonghaoWu/MERN-template-application/README-DEPLOY.md

 ```

 #### `Comments:`
-- You can find your heroku remote name here:
+- You can find your heroku remote name in your heroku dashboard:

 <p align="center">
 <img src="./assets/54.png" width=90%>